Security Risks With Staking

 Another security risk associated with staking cryptocurrencies is related to network attacks.
 Staking involves participating in a blockchain network as a validator, which means that stakers must keep their nodes running and connected to the internet at all times.
 This makes them vulnerable to various types of network attacks, including distributed denial-of-service (DDoS) attacks and sybil attacks.
 These attacks can disrupt the network’s operations, compromise the integrity of the data stored on it, and potentially result in financial losses for stakers.

-Dont forget to read this: Video Game Cyber Security
+Dont forget to read this: How To Secure Your Crypto Wallet

 Subheading 3: Hardware wallet security